 Information on Grimsby Town Hall

-The Town Hall is used as a base for the Mayor of North East Lincolnshire and most Council meetings.
+Grimsby Town Hall was built over 150 years ago in 1863 and is used as a base for the Mayor of North East Lincolnshire and most Council meetings.
 Members of the public are entitled to attend such meetings to see and hear their elected representatives discuss more important issues.

 At the rear of The Town Hall is the Archives Section whose staff store and research many important documents relating to the area’s history.